 First-gen financial literacy

 When I get my first job after I pass the bar, I’m going to make more money than my parents ever have.
-It’s an incredible accomplishment and a testament to their sacrifice.
-Yet, since my first paycheck at fifteen, I’ve never learned how to set money aside “responsibly.”
+It’s an incredible accomplishment and a testament to their sacrifice that I am able to make this financial leap.
+Yet, since my first paycheck when I was fifteen, I’ve never learned how to set money aside "responsibly."

 My first job

 My first job was at El Pollo Loco which was a ten-minute walk from my home.
 I got the job because I did what my parents told me to do: walk in and ask if they were hiring.
-I had already done this at several other fast-food chains within walking distance and getting promptly rejected.
+I had already done this at several other fast-food chains within walking distance and been summarily rejected.
 I remember joking with my friends that I couldn’t even get hired at McDonalds.
-This time, I was rewarded for my “persistence and grit.”
+At El Pollo Loco, though, I was rewarded for my “persistence and grit.”

 My parents encouraged me to get a job but they insisted that I wouldn’t be helping with bills or giving any portion of my paycheck to them.
 I know I could have helped but they didn’t want me to work for the sake of money.
 To them, a job meant learning responsibility and sacrifice.
 It meant that I wouldn’t be able to hang out with my friends whenever I wanted because I was scheduled for a shift.
 It meant that a movie and a dinner literally cost “two hours of my time.”